status-im/nimbus-eth2/docs/src/validator.md

 Nimbus connects to any of the testnets published in the [eth2-clients/eth2-testnets repo](https://github.com/eth2-clients/eth2-testnets/tree/master/nimbus).

-Once the [prerequisites](#prerequisites) are installed you can connect to testnet0 with the following commands:
+Once the [prerequisites](#prerequisites) are installed you can connect to testnet0 with the following commands.
+Remember to replace "make" with "mingw32-make" if on Windows:

 ```bash
 git clone https://github.com/status-im/nim-beacon-chain